FILING Review

 Back to beginning

 2. Why can’t we use a P.O.
-Box for a location of Risk?
+Box for a location of risk?

 Back to beginning

-1620 Report Freqently Asked Questions
+1620 Monthly Report Frequently Asked Questions

-1. When is the Monthly 1620 Report due?
+1. When is the 1620 Monthly Report due?

-• Per Section 1620, Within thirty (30) days following the end of each month, each surplus lines licensee shall file with the department, on forms prescribed by the department, a verified report in duplicate of all surplus lines insurance transacted during the preceding month.
+• Per Section 1620 of the Pennsylvania Surplus Lines Law, “Within thirty (30) days following the end of each month, each surplus lines licensee shall file with the department, on forms prescribed by the department, a verified report in duplicate of all surplus lines insurance transacted during the preceding month.”

 Back to beginning

-2. Why was my 1620 Report returned?
+2. Why was my 1620 Monthly Report returned?

-• If you View or Revise the returned 1620 Report, a link to the returned email is near the top of the page.
+• If you View or Revise the returned 1620 Monthly Report, a link to the returned email is near the top of the page.

 Back to beginning